June 17, 2019 | book reviews | 1 Comment

 Anecdotal examples abound of brilliant people who believe crazy things.
 Arthur Conan Doyle, creator of the ruthlessly logical Sherlock Holmes, clung to a naive but unshakeable faith in spiritualism and fairies.
 Nobel prize winner Kary Mullis recounts his abduction by a glowing alien raccoon, when not engaged promoting astrology and AIDS denialism.
 The name most synonymous with genius - Albert Einstein - saw the hope of mankind in Vladimir Lenin and frittered away the final decades of his life stubbornly rejecting quantum theory.
 The tendency of Nobel prize winners to go of the rails is so commonplace that science writers coined "Nobel disease" as a term of derision.

-Among the lower ranks of intelligentsia, we learn that:
+Among the higher ranks of intelligentsia, we learn that: